 4 The "At risk" definition in statute connotes a defect in the person, and implies that certain student characteristics are defects.
 This stems from a deficit approach to people rather than the asset-based approach terminology consistent with the SBE characterization of these student groups.
 "Systemically underserved" may be more suitable verbiage.
-The SBE would recommend reconsidering the "at risk" language and would work collaboratively with the legislature, the Educational Opportunity Gap Oversight and Accountability Committee, the Charter School Commission, district charter authorizers, and the demographics of students enrolled in charter schools during the 2018-19 school year are presented in Table 3.
+The SBE would recommend reconsidering the "at risk" language and would work collaboratively with the legislature, the Educational Opportunity Gap Oversight and Accountability Committee, the Charter School Commission, district charter authorizers, and the Office of Superintendent of Public Instruction in an effort to identify better terminology to recommend the Legislature use to replace "at risk."

+demographics of students enrolled in charter schools during the 2018-19 school year are presented in Table 3.